Classical Drama and Theatre

 In other words, Clytemnestra exults in her husband's slaughter as it were to her the coming of spring with blossoms bursting into fruit.
 To her, his destruction is rebirth, his murder her bounty.
 For one miraculous moment, life is death, and blood fertility, as this remorseless "Lady Macbeth" revels with no sense of guilt whatsoever in being caught red-handed.

 According to ancient sources, the aged Aeschylus died when an eagle, carrying a turtle aloft so it could drop it on a rock and crush its shell, saw the elderly Aeschylus' bald head and unloaded the poor creature on him, killing him—and presumably the turtle as well.
 Such fanciful stories accreted naturally around the great tragedians and point, if not to any literal truth, to the abiding popularity and pre-eminence of classical drama in the ancient world.
 At the same time, however, with only seven complete plays by Aeschylus surviving to our day, it's clear how difficult were the straits his works had to pass through after antiquity, brutal times filled with bibliophagic Scyllas that devoured many of his companions.
-Later we will see why there are a mere seven, but first we must look at his great heir—and briefly also his most significant rival—Sophocles.
+In Chapter 7.3, we will see why there are a mere seven, but first we must look at Aeschylus' great heir—and briefly also his most significant rival—Sophocles.

 |Terms, Places, People and Things to Know